Antrayguesn/TravelBoxUi/README.md

-TravelBox UI is a photo gallery interface designed to work seamlessly with the [https://github.com/Antrayguesn/TravelBoxApi](TravelBox API).
+TravelBox UI is a photo gallery interface designed to work seamlessly with the [TravelBox API](https://github.com/Antrayguesn/TravelBoxApi).
 It allows you to visualize your photos as an interactive map or as a list.

 This project is built using:

 * React.js for the front-end framework.
 * Ant Design for UI components.
 * Parcel as the build tool for bundling assets.

+The TravelBoxApi should be callable under /api url. (http://localhost/api)

 ---